ruyd/fullstack-monorepo/README.md

 - Fully customizable
 - VSCode Launchers for debugging code and tests
 - Shared Package Libraries
-- Webpack with Fast Hot Reload and ready for deploys
+- Webpack with Fast Hot Reload and Deploy Ready

 ### Made with